Teachers' Guide to Duotrope

 - Our Submission Tracker keeps things organized and streamlines the submission process.

 - Writers and artists can see upcoming publication deadlines and seek inspiration with our theme & deadline calendar.

-- Over 1,750 editors and agents have participated in our interview.
+- Over 2,225 editors and agents have participated in our interview.
 In each interview, we ask the same questions.
-Writers and artists can read a full interview to get more insight into a specific publication, or they can compare many different editors' or agents' answers to a single question for a unique perspective on the publishing industry as a whole.
+Writers and artists can read a full interview to get more insight into a specific publication or agent, or they can compare many different editors' or agents' answers to a single question for a unique perspective on the publishing industry as a whole.

 Why should I teach my creative writing students how to use Duotrope?

 Duotrope has become an industry standard.
 No other writers' resource has the information, accuracy, and interactivity that we offer.

 Naturally, most writing programs and classes focus on the creative aspects of writing.
 If you'd like to go beyond that and include the practical side of the publishing world, Duotrope will help you achieve that goal.

 For emerging writers, we teach the realities of the publishing industry.
 Most writers know that the odds of getting published in a prestigious journal are low, but we can show them the latest data and trends for each individual journal and press.

 Many writers who are new to submitting simply don't know where to start.
 Duotrope is that starting place.
 They can enter the details of a piece they've polished (category, genre, length, etc.) and we'll provide a list of publishers looking for that type of piece.
 Then, they can sort that list by pay rates, acceptance ratios, and average response times, among other options.
 Duotrope brings clarity to an often-confusing process.